How to make a webcomic website? Don’t know the first thing about it? Here’s how you can.

 Gallery: You can add a gallery of comic images to a single post using Comic Easel’s Gallery feature.

 Comic Easel is somewhat compatible with most WordPress themes, but the recommended theme is the ComicPress WordPress Webcomic theme from the same author.
+Compatibility-wise its a great comic creator plugin.

 Loss of formatting when updating the plugin.